By Ted Parrish, co-author of our newest release, Ukulele for the Complete Ignoramus!

 Traditionally a strap is not used with the ukulele.
 The classic way to hold the uke is to keep the neck more or less parallel with the floor, then push the end of the uke into your right bicep.
 Then you apply a little bit of a squeeze with your forearm, pinning the uke to your body.
 This gives enough support so that your left hand does not have to hold and fret at the same time.

 This works best with a soprano uke.
 Once you get into a larger size it gets harder to pin the uke down.
 A heavier uke (like a banjo or electric uke) can also present a challenge.
-Some folks are just not comfortable holding the ukulele in this way.
+Also, some folks are just not comfortable holding the ukulele in this way.
 This is when you should explore strap options.

 Installing strap buttons, if done properly, won’t damage your instrument.
 And the little bit of extra weight is a fair trade off for a secure strap around your neck.